 Aside from that, falling out of love can trigger a range of emotions.
 For instance, you may feel sadness, anger, guilt, and frustration.
 In addition, it's not uncommon to experience conflicting emotions during this process.
 On the one hand, you may mourn the loss of the love you once shared with your current partner.
 But, on the other hand, you get this feeling of liberation, especially if the relationship was causing you stress or unhappiness.

 However, even with the sense of liberation, falling out of love can still leave you feeling lost and unsure about your future.
 You may question your choices and wonder if you'll ever feel that love again.
 Therefore, allowing yourself time to process your emotions and come to terms with the changes in your relationship dynamic is essential.
 Eventually, you may find clarity and a new direction with time and self-reflection.

 Falling out of love doesn’t just happen.
 There are reasons why people lose passion for love.
 These can be complex and varied.
 They can depend on individual and relationship factors.
 Here are some of the causes of falling out of love in relationships:

 - Lack of Communication or Intimacy

 When partners don't communicate openly or don't share their feelings or thoughts, it can create distance and disconnection.
-In addition, the lack of physical intimacy can cause one partner or two partners to feel emotionally disconnected and unfulfilled.
-Hence, it will decrease feelings of love and attraction toward each other.
+In addition, the lack of physical intimacy can cause one or both partners to feel emotionally disconnected and unfulfilled.
+As a result, they might be tempted to join hookup sites like AdultFriendFinder to fulfill their unmet needs.
+Hence, this distance will decrease feelings of love and attraction toward each other.
 Eventually, it can cause one or both partners to fall out of love.

 - Changing Priorities or Interests